lwa19/MappingTrends/README.md

 ## Workflow

-### Django Inputs:
- - Search term
-    - string of the word or phrase
- - Mode
-    - Past: scrape tweets from up to 7 days ago
-    - Live: stream tweets in live time
- - Time Intervals
-    - to divide the total duration into time blocks
-    - there are 3 units: minutes, hours, days
- - Duration
-    - the total time duration for streaming/scraping

-### Django Outputs:
- - GIS heatmap
-    - there is one heatmap for each time block
-    - they are displayed as png files in a slideshow
- - Summary stats
-    - a table of the exact numbers per state per time block

 ### Twitter Scraper:
  - Utilising the Twitter API
     - authentication - access tokens are obtained from Twitter Developer